olm3ca/PixelbookOSX/README.md

 8. After install:
     - If using itwlm, use [heliport](https://openintelwireless.github.io/HeliPort) to connect to Wifi.
-    - Still need to identify sound, touchpad, and power management solutions.
+    - Still need to identify sound, sleep and power management solutions.
     - Test and report back!